An Error Bound for the Time-Sliced Thawed Gaussian Propagation Method: Numerical Results

 \section{Numerical Results}

 We demonstrate the capabilities of the TSTG method with a series of examples.
 We first examine the discretization of the wave packet transform that is used to decompose the initial wave function and for the re-expansion of the time-evolved basis as described in \S\ref{sec:Discretizing the Wave Packet Transform}.
-Afterwards, we test the method by calculating the full wave function of the one-dimensional harmonic oscillator for different propagation times~$\tau$ and step sizes $h_\tau$.
-Moreover, we reproduce the numerical results of Kong et al. for a one-dimensional double-well potential.
-In addition to Kong et al., who used non-variationally evolving Gaussians for the propagation of the basis functions, we also used variational Gaussians to compare both methods. \begin{remark} Although we only present one-dimensional examples in our numerical experiments, we note that the capabilities of the TSTG method have already been illustrated for multi-dimensional systems, see \cite[Results]{Kong:2016aa}. \end{remark}
+Afterwards, we test the method by computing the full wave function of the one-dimensional harmonic oscillator for different propagation times~$\tau$ and step sizes $h_\tau$.
+Moreover, we reproduce the numerical results of Kong~\emph{et al.} for a one-dimensional double-well potential.
+In addition to Kong~\emph{et al.}, who used non-variationally evolving Gaussians for the propagation of the basis functions, we also used variational Gaussians to compare both methods. \begin{remark} The following numerical examples support the main result presented in Theorem~\ref{fact:TSTG_global} and show that the estimate in \eqref{eq:TSTG_global1} is indeed a workable error bound.
+Our experiments show how the errors depend on the underlying method for propagating the basis functions (variationally vs. non-variationally evolving thawed Gaussians).
+Since the capabilities of the TSTG method itself have already been presented by Kong~\emph{et al.}, we concentrate on one-dimensional numerical experiments for the error analysis.
+For multidimensional numerical experiments on the TSTG method and comparison with other methods, we refer to \cite[Results]{Kong:2016}. \end{remark}